How to Check Website Traffic (Free Tools, 2026)

 4. Compare date ranges to spot growth or drops.

-Free tools to check website traffic
+Free tools to check website traffic#

 If you want to see website traffic free without guessing, start with GA4 + Search Console, then layer in lightweight website traffic tools for monitoring.
+For a comprehensive comparison of 15 free options, see our website traffic tools roundup.

-Your own site
+Your own site#

 ToolBest forLimitations